moxystudio/next-with-moxy/docusaurus/docs/recipes/dato-cms.md

 }
 ```

-> ℹ️For the preview it is recommended to use directly the Content Delivery API, so when someone changes the content on **DatoCMS** they can see it immediately.
+> ℹ️ For the preview it is recommended to use directly the Content Delivery API, so when someone changes the content on **DatoCMS** they can see it immediately.

 Last step is to add cache control headers.
 Apollo Server has a `cacheControl` option that you can use if you want to use normal cache: